Sue Gray chose not to engage with Labour job inquiry, minister says

 Earlier, Sir Keir said he was confident Ms Gray had not broken any rules.

+She ended her decades-long career with the civil service in March, as Labour announced the party had offered her one of its most senior jobs ahead of the next general election.

+The government said the situation was "unprecedented", and ordered an investigation into the circumstances of her resignation.

-Deputy Prime Minister Oliver Dowden issued a written statement to the House of Commons on Tuesday containing an update into the circumstances leading to the resignation of Ms Gray.
+On Tuesday, Deputy Prime Minister Oliver Dowden issued a written statement to the House of Commons containing an update into the circumstances leading to Ms Gray's resignation.

 In the statement, Mr Dowden said: "Ms Gray was given the opportunity to make representations as part of this process but chose not to do so."